 - identified regions that are the most difficult for our vendors to operate within the bounds of Gallup's chosen ethics and within global anti-corruption laws

-- completed RCO visits with vendors in high-risk regions to reinforce Gallup's commitment to supply chain transparency and ethics
+- completed RCO trainings with vendors in high-risk regions to reinforce Gallup's commitment to supply chain transparency and ethics

-- instituted a clause in all vendor contracts to certify that vendors are in compliance with Gallup's chosen ethics and global anti-corruption laws
+- maintained a clause in all vendor contracts to certify that vendors are in compliance with Gallup's chosen ethics and global anti-corruption laws

 Gallup is committed to this plan at every level.
 As with other corporate policies, this commitment demands: